hhhzzzsss/SongPlayer/README.md

 By default, the client uses /gms to go into survival mode.
 However, /gms does not work on all servers.
 If the survival command is different, set it with this command.
 For example, if the server uses vanilla commands, do `$setSurvivalCommand /gamemode survival`.

 ## $toggleFakePlayer
 Toggles whether a fake player will show up to represent your true position while playing a song.
 When playing a song, since it automatically enables freecam, your true position will be different from your apparent position.
 The fake player will show where you actually are.
-By default this is disabled.
+By default, this is disabled.

 # Mechanism
 SongPlayer places noteblocks with nbt and instrument data already in them, so the noteblocks do not need to be individually tuned.
 Ayunami2000 had previously done a proof-of-concept of this method.